chuankepang/chuanke_academic.github.io/_pages/includes/research.md

 Oct.
 2023 – Present<br>
 <div style="text-align: start">
 <i>Method for teleoperating collaborative robots using force feedback devices.</i><br>
-🔹Researched the method of remote control of collaborative robot with force feedback device<br>
+🔹 Researched the method of remote control of collaborative robot with force feedback device<br>
-🔹Researched the method of remote control of dexterous hands with force feedback data gloves<br>
+🔹 Researched the method of remote control of dexterous hands with force feedback data gloves<br>
-🔹Designed and analyzed the mechanical structure of the dexterous hand<br>
+🔹 Designed and analyzed the mechanical structure of the dexterous hand<br>
-🔹Designed and packaged the embedded motor drive module and computational control module of the dexterous hand<br>
+🔹 Designed and packaged the embedded motor drive module and computational control module of the dexterous hand<br>
-🔹Completed the communication interface and the mapping of dexterous manipulation degrees of freedom between the data glove and dexterous hand<br>
+🔹 Completed the communication interface and the mapping of dexterous manipulation degrees of freedom between the data glove and dexterous hand<br>
-🔹Achieved virtual reality assembly of space telescope models and mixed reality blending displays<br>
+🔹 Achieved virtual reality assembly of space telescope models and mixed reality blending displays<br>
-🔹Realized remote control of master devices and visualization of data information from slave devices<br>
+🔹 Realized remote control of master devices and visualization of data information from slave devices<br>
 </div>
 </div>